The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 Time bar + open notes

-A time bar gives shape to a busy day without forcing you to write a full schedule.
-It is useful when the day had movement, but you only want to record the parts that mattered.
+A time bar gives shape to a busy day without forcing you to recreate a full planner schedule.
+It is useful when the day had movement, but only a few moments deserve to be kept.

 Best for